“Planned giving is our opportunity to give the next generation the same outstanding legal education we had.”

 What is Planned Giving?

-Planned giving is a type of giving that can allow you to make a significant gift to Harvard Law School while also addressing some of your own financial and real estate planning needs by way of tax planning.
+Planned giving is a type of giving that can allow you to make a significant gift to Harvard Law School while also addressing some of your own financial and estate planning needs by way of tax planning.

 Types of planned gifts include: